Saltwater Pier Fishing From Start to Finish

 Seasonal Patterns

-Pier Etiquette and Safety
+Pier Etiquette

 Many pier species have sharp spines, teeth, or gill plates.
-Sheepshead spines can puncture hands.
-Catfish spines cause painful wounds.
-King mackerel teeth cut to the bone.
 Use lip grips, pliers, and towels to handle fish safely.
+Release fish you cannot keep quickly.

 Weather Awareness

-Maximizing Your Pier Fishing Success
+Maximizing Success

 Watch the water before fishing.
 Baitfish activity reveals where predators patrol.
 Birds diving indicate feeding fish below.
 Surface swirls and nervous bait schools signal gamefish presence.